-Vamsi Mootha is a Professor of Systems Biology and of Medicine at Harvard Medical School.
+Vamsi Mootha is an Investigator of the Howard Hughes Medical Institute and a Professor of Systems Biology and of Medicine at Harvard Medical School.
 His laboratory is based in the Department of Molecular Biology and Center for Human Genetic Research at Massachusetts General Hospital.
 He trained in internal medicine and specializes in rare mitochondrial diseases.
 His laboratory uses a blend of genomics, computation, and biochemical physiology to systematically study mitochondrial biology.

 Dr. Mootha received his B.S. (with honors, with distinction) in Mathematical and Computational Science at Stanford University.
 He then received his M.D. (cum laude) from the Harvard-MIT Division of Health Sciences and Technology, where his thesis research focused on mitochondrial energetics.
 Following an internship and residency in Internal Medicine at Brigham and Women’s Hospital, he pursued postdoctoral training in genomics at the Whitehead Institute.